jkaflik/OpenMowerROS2/docs/roadmap.md

 ### More fancy stuff
 What about other capabilities?
 Your robot could be a mower, but also be responsible for other garden chores.

+## GitHub issues

+All the work is tracked in [GitHub issues](https://github.com/jkaflik/OpenMowerROS2/issues):

+- Feature parity issues can be [filter out with feature-parity label](https://github.com/jkaflik/OpenMowerROS2/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-parity).
+Not all gaps are identified yet.
+- Future improvements are tracked with [future-ideas label](https://github.com/jkaflik/OpenMowerROS2/issues?q=is%3Aopen+is%3Aissue+label%3Afuture-ideas).

+Feel free to add your own.

 ## Conclusion